 Father of the bride speech etiquette

-Don’t get tied down with traditional speech etiquette when you’re writing your father of the bride speech.
-As long as you’re polite and loving, no one really cares if you address them as ‘ladies and gentlemen’ (in fact it seems overly formal if you do).
+THE FIRST RULE – Don’t get tied down with traditional speech etiquette.
+Your job is simply to welcome the guests, pay a heartfelt tribute to your daughter and welcome your son-in-law to the family.
+Don’t feel you need to go ‘posh’.
+As long as you’re polite and loving, no one really cares if you address them as ‘ladies and gentlemen’ (in fact, depending on the wedding, it may seem overly formal).

 Father of the bride speech structure

 All speeches should be unique and tailored to your daughter’s individual story, however it’s still worth knowing the standard structure of a father of the bride speech.

 - Welcome all the guests and get them laughing straight away